wancy86/ImgRotater/README.md

 # ImgRotater
-just a image rotater, can be reused times in the same page
+just a image rotater, can assign the width, height and img list to show in the page

 #Desc